stepeter/eeg_balance_perturbations_eneuro/README.md

 # Analysis of high-density EEG and concurrent EMG/EOG datastreams during balance perturbations

 This code was developed to replicates results from our [eNeuro publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6088363/) and is made to be used in conjunction with our public figshare dataset (link soon!).
-The hope is to make our public dataset easy to work with and to facilitate reproducibility of our work.
+My hope is that this code helps make our public dataset easier to work with while facilitating reproducibility of our work.
 If you do find this code and/or dataset useful, please cite our paper.

 ```
 Peterson, S. M., & Ferris, D. P. (2018).
 Differentiation in theta and beta electrocortical